jameelhassan/Contact_Detection/README.md

   - The shape refers to number of hands(ie: left and right), number of people, number of hand keypoints, (x,y coordinates and confidence).
 - Body keypoints of shape (num_ppl,25,3) for each frame in *pose* folder as numpy arrays.

+The *results* folder has the handshake detected images for the folder *new*.

 Run the notebook "Handshake Detection Full.ipynb" to detect handshakes in the given video stream ie:'data/new'.
 Please ensure you have changed the paths as necessary.
 The script requires the RGB, depth images, pose and handkeypoint numpy arrays.